jaluk8/PyperWallet/README.md

 ```
 pip3 install cryptography pysha3
 ```
 Then download this repository and put wherever you want on your computer.
 The `cpyper.py` file will start the command line interface.
+If you want to properly install the program as a system command (linux only), run `install_linux.sh --install` as root.

 ## Why PyperWallet?
 PyperWallet was made using three major design decisions: